isomerpages/singapore-customs-old/_certificates-of-origin/01-how-to-apply-for-oco-or-pco.md

 Please ensure that the information on the CO is accurate and tick the relevant check boxes before signing on the CO and dispatching it to your overseas customer.
 <br> Explanation on the check boxes are found on the overleaf notes of the CO.

+## How to renew the validity of expired manufacturing cost statements?

+You can renew the manufacturing cost statements by submitting a letter of undertaking (LOU) via [e-filing](http://eservices.customs.gov.sg/scripts/customs/LOU_MCS/LOU1_Terms.asp){:target="_blank"}.

+The letter would declare the goods of all models still qualify at the prevailing origin criterion(a) under the respective Free Trade Agreements or Schemes previously approved.